unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 **GCSEs**: Free-Standing Mathematics Qualification (A), English Language (8), six other subjects (8), Mathematics (7), three other subjects (7).
 - Participated in foreign exchange programs to explore new cultures and practise adapting to new situations.

+## Projects

+- **Morning Briefing Generator**: Collates news sources, emails, notifications, and weather; generates a chess puzzle; converts to a custom speech model for natural delivery.
+  *Technologies used: Python, various APIs.*
+- **Dynamic Logbook**: Simplifies logbook creation for university modules; generates a cover, table of contents, references, and detailed weekly reflections.
+  *Technologies used: Python, Lua, Jinja, LaTeX, Markdown.*
+- **Chess Engine**: Built a chess engine from scratch to create an adaptable chess AI that learns from game history.
+  *Technologies used: Python.*
+- **QR Code Generator**: Developed to learn QR code mechanics; innovated to generate QR codes with patterns matching images.
+  *Technologies used: Python.*
+- **Note and Flashcard Generator**: Generates complete notes, flashcards, and practice questions for any mathematical topic; expanded for tutoring students.
+  *Technologies used: Python, Jinja, LaTeX, Markdown.*
+- **Digital Garden**: A platform to share notes, projects, and thoughts publicly.
+  *Technologies used: HTML, CSS, TypeScript, Hugo, Markdown.*

 ## Achievements

 - Awarded the [Arkwright Engineering Scholarship](https://www.arkwright.org.uk/) for demonstrating exceptional potential in engineering and technology.